medplum/medplum/README.md

 ![Medplum](packages/docs/static/img/cover.webp)

-Medplum is a developer platform that enables flexible and rapid development of healthcare apps.
+Medplum is a comprehensive developer platform dedicated to simplifying and enhancing healthcare application development.
+With a strong focus on security, compliance, and interoperability, Medplum offers a range of interconnected components and tools designed to streamline the creation of healthcare applications and systems.

+Below are the key components of the Medplum ecosystem, each playing a vital role in achieving our vision of accessible and efficient healthcare application development:

 - **Medplum Auth** - End-to-end identity solution for easy user authentication, sign-in, and permissions using OAuth, OpenID, and SMART-on-FHIR.
 - **Medplum Clinical Data Repository (CDR)** - Backend server that hosts your healthcare data in a secure, compliant, and standards-based repository.